CodepathProjectFinal/TaskStreak/README.md

 - [x] User can log in and sign up
 - [ ] User can view a list of tasks
 - [ ] User can add and delete tasks
-- [ ] User can mark a task as completed, playing a sound
+- [ ] User can mark a task as completed
 - [ ] Users can view a daily streak for task completion

 **Optional Nice-to-have Stories**